Philip Prospero, Prince of Asturias: Heir apparent to the throne

-By 1659 the prime ministers of France and Spain had been negotiating an end to their countries' hostilities for two years; now that Spain had a male heir she could agree to consolidate the peace by marrying the king's eldest child Maria Theresa to the French king Louis XIV.
+By 1659 the prime ministers of France and Spain had been negotiating an end to their countries' hostilities.
+Now that Spain had a male heir she could agree to consolidate the peace by marrying the king's eldest child Maria Theresa to the French king Louis XIV.
 The outcome of the negotiations was the Treaty of the Pyrenees, which established France as Europe's new dominant power.

 Portrait

-The first portrait of Philip Prospero to come down to us was painted by Velazquez in 1659, the year Philip felt he could safely agree to the terms of the treaty with France.
+The first known portrait of Philip Prospero was painted by Velazquez in 1659, the year Philip felt he could safely agree to the terms of the treaty with France.
 This portrait and one of Margarita Teresa were made that year for the Emperor Leopold I, their mother's brother and Margarita's future husband.
 In the painting the prince appears to be around three years old.
-He stands before a rich black background, the blackness of which is repeated in his eyes.
-His wrist limply rests over the back of a child-size chair in which lies an equally limp, contented spaniel.
-(These are a traditional pose and prop, though Velazquez painted his sister and, years before, his half-brother Balthasar Charles with their commanding little hands placed flat and firm, not dangling.)
+He stands before a rich black background, the blackness of which is reflected in his eyes.
+His wrist limply rests over the back of a child-size chair in which lies a contented spaniel.
+(These are a traditional pose and prop, though Velazquez painted the child’s sister and, years before, his half-brother Balthasar Charles with their hands in a more commanding position, placed flat and firm, not dangling.)

-In Velazquez's honest depiction the baby's eyes have a faint gray-blue-brown hollowness around them.
-His luminous face and hands and his white muslin smock are accented by the warm red of his gown and are a brightness against the subdued, somber background colors.
+In Velazquez's honest depiction the baby's eyes have a faint hollowness around them.
+His luminous face and hands and his white muslin smock are accented by the warm red of his gown and are bright against the subdued, somber background colors.
 But the painting directly admits the little boy's precarious health: from strings criss-crossing his chest and waist hang metal bells and at least two protective lucky amulets, a cornicello and on the string across his left shoulder a black object, likely a fig-hand carved of jet.
 By contrast, nearly thirty years earlier, Velazquez painted a robust Balthasar Charles at age two or three with staff, sword, exuberant sash and plumed hat.
-This is not a political picture, other than that it shows that the impossible hopes of a nation are depending on a wavering little spirit, which itself is depending on luck and fate.
+This is not a political picture, but it does show that the impossible hopes of a nation are depending on a wavering little spirit, which itself is depending on luck and fate.